magiclabs-ai/mb-client/packages/client/README.md

 # magicbook-client

-TypeScript package to create photo books with the Magicbook API.
+TypeScript package to create photo books with the MagicBook API.

 ## Installation